Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Example 1: The effect of immigration on wages

 \subsection{Discussion}

-There are five key takeaways from the application of aLasso and CIM to the estimation of the effect of immigration on wages.
+There are five key takeaways from the application of AL and CIM to the estimation of the effect of immigration on wages.
 First, the results from adjusted estimators suggest a strong positive bias of standard estimates.
 This is in line with most of the literature, that expects an upward bias.
 This doesn't seem to be due to weaker instruments after selection, because the first-stage statistics are still reasonably high and the use of the LIML estimator, which has better finite-sample properties in presence of weak IVs suggests the same direction of the bias.

 Second, the selection of shares is consistent with economic intuition.
 The selection of Central and Eastern Europe (including Russia) in almost all analyses can be explained by the emigration from the Soviet Union in the 1970s and the Post-Soviet countries in the 1990s.
-The emigrants predominantly chose coastal cities which had large Jewish communities, but also cities which had experienced lasting prosperity.
-The conditions which has made these places attractive might be correlated over time.
+The emigrants predominantly chose coastal cities which had large country-of-origin communities, but also cities which had experienced lasting prosperity.
+The conditions which have made these places attractive might be correlated over time.
 This makes a violation of the exclusion restriction likely.
-The share of migrants from the UK and Ireland, which has been picked by \citet{Tabellini2020Gifts} as an example is chosen nine times.
+The share of migrants from the UK and Ireland, which has been picked by \citet{Tabellini2020Gifts} as an example for possibly invalid shares is chosen nine times.
 When shares from multiple base years are used, mostly IVs with base year 1980 are selected.
-This is consistent with more job-related visa in 1980 as compared to 1970.
+This is consistent with more job-related visa in 1980 as compared to more family-related visa 1970 and is in line with the common practice in the literature of choosing longer lags to break eventual correlation between shares and current unobservable shocks.

 Third, the application shows the added value of the methods to existing econometric tools.
-The Rotemberg weights help understand which share's invalidity is most likely to bias results, but it does not tell the researcher whether this bias is large in absolute terms and it does not lend guidance on which country should be excluded effectively.
+The Rotemberg weights proposed by GSS help understand which share's invalidity is most likely to bias results, but it does not tell the researcher whether this bias is large in absolute terms and it does not lend guidance on which country should be excluded effectively.
 A few of the countries flagged as potentially problematic by high weights have been selected.
 The Philippines have received the highest sensitivity-to-misspecification weight in GSS.
-Indeed, they have been selected seven times by aLasso and CIM, and adjusting for them results in large qualitative changes of the coefficients.
+Indeed, they have been selected seven times by AL and CIM, and adjusting for them results in large qualitative changes of the coefficients.

 However, if the Rotemberg weights for some origin countries are low, their invalidity could still contribute to a large part of the inconsistency of estimators.
 Notably, many country groups which are not worrisome according to the top-5 Rotemberg weights, such as Central and Eastern Europe have been chosen as invalid, while some that have high weights have not been selected.
 This shows how the new methods can guide the selection of shares beyond the discretion of researchers.